UsabilityDynamics/upm/readme.md

+Forces the package to be installed into the given subdirectory path.
+This is used for autoloading PSR-0 packages that do not contain their full path.
+Use forward slashes for cross-platform compatibility.

-UDX is a CLI client for working with modules and packages that span accross multiple super projects most with their own repositories.
+UPM is a CLI client for working with modules and packages that span accross multiple super projects most with their own repositories.

  * Integrate and reuse Packages within other projects.
  * Packages should be free to move around yet still stay in synchronization with their own repository.
- * UDX prevents multiple instance of a Package from falling out of synchronization.
+ * UPM prevents multiple instance of a Package from falling out of synchronization.
- * UDX can be used to create a new Package, define and download dependancies, generate a build and push back to own repository without any conflict from the super repository.
+ * UPM can be used to create a new Package, define and download dependancies, generate a build and push back to own repository without any conflict from the super repository.

   "As soon as you have a composer.json in a directory, that directory is a package.
   When you add a require to a project, you are making a package that depends on other packages.
   The only difference between your project and libraries is that your project is a package without a name."

 ## Usage
 The follow are abstracted CLI commands that are repository/platform independent.
 All CLI commands always execute in the current working directory.

-  udx-init             initialize a new package.json file, makefile and other scaffolding udx-update           updates dependancies of udx-install          install a new dependancy or update all existing dependancies udx-build            compile the package and prepare for distribution udx-deploy           deploy code to a web server udx-sync             attempts to sync up all instances of the package with their repository udx-push             commit package to repository udx-pull             pull package from repository
+  upm-init             initialize a new package.json file, makefile and other scaffolding upm-update           updates dependancies of upm-install          install a new dependancy or update all existing dependancies upm-build            compile the package and prepare for distribution upm-deploy           deploy code to a web server upm-sync             attempts to sync up all instances of the package with their repository upm-push             commit package to repository upm-pull             pull package from repository

 ## Supported Repositories and Dependency Managers